-Medium T Term Plan: Sound Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary comparative / fair testing.
+Medium Term Plan: Sound Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary comparative / fair testing.
 Making observations and measuring them Ears • Pitch observation over time.
-Engaging in practical enquiry Hearing Volume pattern seeking.
-Answering questions and concluding Sound wave identifying, grouping and classifying.
+Engaging in practical enquiry Hearing Volume • pattern seeking.
+Answering questions and concluding Sound wave • identifying, grouping and classifying.
 Communicating findings.
-Vibrations Previous Learning End Point Assessment in this concep Previous Learning End Point Ass sessment in working scientifically concepts: : I can identify which part of the body is associated with each sense.
-I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in writing.
+Vibrations Previous Learning End Point Assessment in this concept Previous Learning End Point Asse essment in working scientifically concepts: I can identify which part of the body is associated with e I can record my observations e.g. I can recognise 'biggest and small I can use practical resources prov I can carry out: tests to classify; c I can ask questions (such as what better, how things change and ho I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in writing.
 I can recognise 'biggest and smallest', 'best and worst' etc. from my data.
 I can use practical resources provided to gather evidence to answer questions created by myself or my teacher.
 I can carry out: tests to classify; comparative tests; pattern seeking enquiries; and make observations over time.
 I can ask questions (such as what something is, how things are similar and different, the ways things work, which alternative is better, how things change and how they happen).
-End Point Assessment Statements (conceptual knowle dge): End Point Assessment Statemer End Point Assessment Statements (working scientifically knowledge): 1.
-I can identify how sounds are made and associate sor I can record my observation e.g. I can record my observation e.g. using photographs, videos, pictures, labelled diagrams or writing.
-2. I can recognise that vibrations from sounds travel thro I can communicate my findings t o an audience both orally and in writing, usi ing appropriate scientific vocabulary.
-3. I can explore (and find patterns) between volume and d strength of vibrations I can follow my plan to carry out I can follow my plan to carry out: comparative and simple fair tests; and pattern seeking.
-4. I can explore how different materials produce different nt pitch sounds.
-I can answer my own and others I can answer my own and others' questions based on observations I have made and measurements I have taken 5.
-I can find patterns (similarities and differences) between een pitch and features of the object producing the sound.
-Following a scientific experience Following a scientific experience, I can ask further questions which can be answered by extending the same enquiry.
-6. I can recognise that sound gets fainters as the distance e from the source increases.
-I can interpret the data to gener I can interpret the data to generate simple comparative statements based on my evidence.
+End Point Assessment Statements (conceptual knowled dge): End Point Assessment Statemen End Point Assessment Statements (working scientifically knowledge): 1.
+I can identify how sounds are made and associate son ne with vibrations.
+I can record my observation e.g. I can record my observation e.g. using photographs, videos, pictures, labelled diagrams or writing.
+2. I can recognise that vibrations from sounds travel thro bugh a medium to the ear.
+I can communicate my findings to an audience both orally and in writing, usi ng appropriate scientific vocabulary.
+3. I can explore (and find patterns) between volume and I strength of vibrations I can follow my plan to carry out: I can follow my plan to carry out: comparative and simple fair tests; and pattern seeking.
+4. I can explore now different materials produce differen I can answer my own and others' I can answer my own and others' questions based on observations I have made and measurements I have taken 5.
+I can find patterns (similarities and differences) betwee een pitch and reatures of the object producing the sound.
+Following a scientific experience, Following a scientific experience, I can ask further questions which can be answered by extending the same enquiry.
+6. I can recognise that sound gets fainters as the distanc e from the source increases.
+I can interpret the data to genera I can interpret the data to generate simple comparative statements based on my evidence.